DeusNexus/iu-breast-cancer-identification/README.md

 - Clearly communicate the relevance of each variable in the context of breast cancer prediction.

 ## Detailed Error Analysis
-`Perform a detailed error analysis to understand the weaknesses of the approach:`

 **Confusion Matrix**

 <img src="/docs/evaluate_best_model_logistic_confusion_matrix.jpg" alt="Evaluate Confusion matrix" width="500">